Hughzu/trackstack/docs/APPLICATION.md

 - **How it works (`sqlite.ts`):** `apps/web/src/server/db/sqlite.ts` manages client instantiation and caching.
 If the environment variable starts with `/trackstack/` (which happens in production Terraform), the script uses the AWS SDK to pull the *real* values from SSM seamlessly.
 - **Rule [No Raw Clients]:** NEVER instantiate a LibSQL client directly.
 Rely on `sqlite.ts` to orchestrate credential resolution.
 - **Usage:** `import { getDb } from "@/server/db/sqlite"; const db = getDb("expenses");`
+- **Rule [Frontend DB Boundary]:** Astro application runtime should not read or write domain databases directly.
+Page data, auth verification, and mutations should go through Go endpoints.
+- **Allowed exceptions:** local tooling and migration support scripts may still talk to Turso directly (for example seeding or one-off maintenance), but that is not part of the app request path.

 ### Authentication & Middleware
 *The problem: We need a secure, custom session system that protects both API routes and server-rendered pages without constantly prop-drilling a `userId` through every UI component and business logic function.*